adsrmk/vitepress-latest/docs/en/reference/obfuscate.md

 ## NGINX security and performance
 For best security practices, block all access to the mu-plugins directory, only the server needs to read this, the rest should be blocked.
+At the same time, we can add a cache header for all static content such as images, css and js files under /assets/

 ```vhost.conf
 location ~* /mu-plugins/.*\.php$ {